BlazeY2504/BlazeY2504-Eaglercraft/README.md

 This is my server so you can join me and has survival

 BoffaDEZNUDZ: wss://boffadeznudz-1.braydenrawls.repl.co/server
+My friends server that is easily populater and also a survival server

 I do play on here so if you see me say hi!
 Please star if this really helps and spread the word!